Gracie Morbitzer (American, 1997–), Madonna and Child, 2018. Acrylic on repurposed wood, 14 × 12 in. Private collection.

 Emily Young (British, 1951–), Angel Gabriel, 2008.
 Purbeck stone, 90 cm.
 Collection of Salisbury Cathedral.
 Photo: Ash Mills.

 PSALM 13 SETTINGS FROM INDIA: In November 2015 a group of musicians from Poona Faith Community Church in Pune, India, composed and recorded worship songs in several of the country’s languages.
-Because Psalm 13 is assigned to today’s lectionary, here are three settings of that lament, in Marathi, Hindi, and Nepali.
+Because Psalm 13 is assigned in today’s lectionary, here are three settings of that lament, in Marathi, Hindi, and Nepali.
 [HT: Global Christian Worship]

 How long, O LORD?
 Will you forget me forever?